AA0100000101000001/Omnitrix/README.md

 ✅ Use Micro switches instead of Encoder
 ✅ Power reduction code
 ✅ Make Schematic using EasyEDA
+✅ Rewrite code to use GPIO interrupts
 ☐ Add support for touch lcd
-☐ Rewrite code to use GPIO interrupts
 ☐ Make rotary encoder mechanism with micro switches
 ☐ Find cheaper components
-☐ Create Omnitrix graphics library for GC9A01 driver that uses SVG images
+☐ Create Omnitrix graphics library for GC9A01 driver that uses transparent images
 ☐ Power reduction code and pin rearangement for LCD display
 ☐ GPIO pins as Vcc for inputs to reduce energy when in Deep Sleep
 ☐ RGB LEDs